mutantstandard/orxporter/docs/dzuk/howto.md

 Using this means that you're just exporting JSON for this command, you can't use the image-related stuff here.

 - `-j`: JSON file with a flat structure.
-- `-J`: JSON with a specific format expected by the Mutant Standard website (lol)
+- `-J`: JSON with a specific format expected by the Mutant Standard website (and maybe yours too if you like!)

 ----

-### Extra flags
+# Extra flags

 #### Force Text Descriptions (`--force-desc`)

 Makes Orxporter complain if there are any emoji with missing text descriptions.

+## Export without metadata embedding (`-l`) (optional)

+If you have [specified metadata for embedding in your manifest](metadata.md), metadata will be automatically embedded in compatible image outputs.
+Using this flag will stop Orxporter from doing that.

 #### Check SVG image size (`-q`) (optional)

 Check the size of your input SVGs' `viewBox` attribute to make sure there are no input emoji with the wrong size.
+This can be quite helpful if the way you make emoji can create little mistakes like this that can fall through in production.

 This won't work if your input SVGs don't have this attribute.